wigging/computing-julia/docs/_sections/04-arrays.md

 ## Arrays

-An array is a collection of items surrounded by square brackets.
+An array is a collection of items surrounded by square brackets `[ ]`.
 Arrays in Julia are 1-based therefore the first item in an array is at the 1-index.

 ```julia
 # Array of strings representing fruits